Banff in September: Weather, Fall Tips & Things to Do

 Lake Agnes and Big Beehive

 While not as dense in larch trees as the previously mentioned hikes, we love the hike to Lake Agnes and the Big Beehive in the fall.
-The larch hikes that hug the back of Lake Agnes add that color variation we look for in the fall.
+The larches that hug the back of Lake Agnes add that color variation we look for in the fall.

 The top of the Big Beehive also has enough larch trees plus incredible views that we believe it’s one of the best Lake Louise hikes to do in the fall.